 Review our annual audited financial statements and IRS 990 forms on our Financial Information page.

 Save the Redwoods League has been awarded accreditation by the Land Trust Accreditation Commission (external link).
-Save the Redwoods League is one of only 230 — out of more than 1700 — land trusts in the country to have earned this status.
+There are nearly 400 land trusts in the country that have earned this status.

 “The League’s accredited status reflects our dedication to the permanent protection of the redwood forest,” says Harry Pollack, Chief Operating Officer.
 “This distinction demonstrates our continued commitment to carrying out our mission to the highest standards.”

 Each accredited land trust submitted extensive documentation and underwent a rigorous review.
 Save the Redwoods League is now able to display a seal of accreditation indicating to the public that it meets national standards for excellence, upholds the public trust and ensures that conservation efforts are permanent.
 The seal is a mark of distinction in land conservation.